danko1122q/kit/assets/syntaxes/02_Extra/http-request-response/docs/CONTRIBUTING.md

 If possible, please write test assertions for changes you make, more test coverage is always good!
 There is some documentation on this at http://www.sublimetext.com/docs/syntax.html#testing, which is mainly aimed at Sublime Text users.
-If you are not a Sublime Text user, and are contributing to improve a tool that uses the `syntect` Rust library, such as `bat`, then feel free to have a go at it or even submit your PR without any changes to the tests[^1] - CI will catch any assertion failures for you.
+If you are not a Sublime Text user, and are contributing to improve a tool that uses the `syntect` Rust library, such as `kit`, then feel free to have a go at it or even submit your PR without any changes to the tests[^1] - CI will catch any assertion failures for you.
 Maintainers of this repository can always add/fix tests or guide you - so we won't let it be a barrier to contribution.
 You can always manually check your changes by adding the updated syntax definition to your preferred tool and seeing the highlighted output.